Virgil Ross: Cartooning and animation

 His introduction to cartooning was in high-school, where he took a class in that art form.
 He started drawing title cards for silent films before moving into animated films.
-Early work was done for Charles B. Mintz (later Screen Gems), Iwerks Studio, and then on to Walter Lantz, where he began working on developing Oswald the Lucky Rabbit and met Tex Avery.
+Early work was done for Charles Mintz (later Screen Gems), Iwerks Studio, and then on to Walter Lantz, where he began working on developing Oswald the Lucky Rabbit and met Tex Avery.
 When Avery moved to work for Leon Schlesinger in 1935 on the Looney Tunes and Merrie Melodies series, he took Ross, Chuck Jones, Sid Sutherland, and Cecil Surry with him.
 Ross spent about 30 years there, first under Avery's supervision, and then Bob Clampett after Avery's departure in 1941.
 He later moved to Friz Freleng's unit after animating for Clampett for some time, presumably due to Ross' tepid relationship with him.
 Ross would spend his career with Friz for the rest of him time at Warner Bros., with him animating on some of Freleng's most renowned shorts.

 Of the very many characters Ross animated, he is most closely associated with Bugs Bunny.
 As an animator for A Wild Hare (1940), generally regarded as the first appearance of Bugs Bunny, Ross had a first person view of the creation of the character.
 It received an Academy Award nomination for Best Cartoon Short Subject.

 In an interview, published in Animato magazine #19, Ross recalled how the character of Bugs Bunny came to be.
 He says in the interview, "We received orders from the story department that they needed a drawing of a bunny.
 We all did drawings and tacked them on the wall, and the storymen voted on them.
 We had one writer named Bugs Hardaway, and for some reason, this one drawing became known as Bugs' Bunny.
 Leon Schlesinger liked the sound of the name and told them to keep it, and that's how Bugs Bunny got his name.
 Years later, before he died, Hardaway tried to get some credit for making the character, which he probably deserved.
 But Warner Bros owned the rights to everything we created."